FrostbyteGames1/Frostbytes-Improved-Inventory/README.md

 4. Tool Selection: Automatically switchs to the most effective tool for the targeted block or entity.
 5. Inventory Sorting: Combines and sorts all item stacks inside of an open container.
 6. Zoom: Temporarily drops the FOV in order to zoom in on the center of the screen.
+7. Paperdoll: Renders the player model on the screen (like in Bedrock Edition).

 **Notes:**